MmedaraU/study-notes/css-and-css3.md

 ## Background Colours
 Uses the `background-color` property.
 Accepts color values, `transparent` and `inherit`.

-The `opacity` property is used to make kelements transparent.
+The `opacity` property is used to make elements transparent.
 Accepts numbers from `0-1`.
 Works like the alpha channel on RGBa colours.

 ## Background Images
 Uses the `background-image` property